Harry Cooper (soccer): International

 On August 20, 1916, the U.S. national team played its first official international game, a 3–2 victory over Sweden in Sweden.
 Cooper scored the third U.S. goal in the game in a solo run down the left side.
 His second, and last, cap came in a 1–1 tie with Norway on September 3, 1916.

 Club career

-In 1914, Cooper played for Philadelphia Ranger.
+In 1914, Cooper played for the Philadelphia Ranger.
 In 1915, he played for Peabody F.C. in Philadelphia.
-Peabody released him on January 7, 1916.
+Peabody released him on January 7, 1916, when the team disbanded.
 He then moved to Continentals F.C. of the New York State Amateur Foot Ball League.
 That year, he moved to the New York Field Club in the semi-professional National Association Football League.
 By 1919, he was with Paterson.
 In 1920, he moved to Erie A.A. for one season.
 In 1921, New York F.C. became an inaugural member of the professional American Soccer League and Cooper rejoined the team for two seasons.
 He also played for the Newark Skeeters during the 1924-25 American Soccer League season.